 Iranda nodded, set aside her cup, and took a deep breath.
 "You need to warn the people here, Teyla," she said, her voice low and serious.
 "Trouble is coming."

-Teyla set aside her own cup and took the woman's hands.
-"Halling said you had had a vision.
+Teyla set aside her cup and took the woman's hands.
+"Halling said you have had a vision.
 What did you see?"

 Teyla let go of Iranda's hands and leant back on her cushions.
 "What was I looking for?
 What was happening to Atlantis?"

 Teyla patted the woman's hand and smiled.
-"I will do what I can, Iranda," she assured the older woman as she stood to leave.
-"Thank you for telling me of your vision."
+"I will do what I can, Iranda," she replied as she stood to leave.
+"Thank you for telling me about your vision."

-"Luck to you Teyla Emmagan," Irnada said and Teyla thought she sounded rather sad, as if the vision had already come true.
+"Luck to you, Teyla Emmagan," Iranda said, and Teyla thought she sounded rather sad as if the vision had already come true.

-She stepped out of Iranda's room and found Halling along with several other Athosians waiting.
+Teyla stepped out of Iranda's room and found Halling along with several other Athosians waiting for her.
 She smiled and nodded to the group then pulled Halling to one side.
 "Why did you bring them here?" she asked him in a low voice.

 "No, Halling, we do not.
 But I also do not want our people more frightened at the moment.
 You should have waited until I could talk to you to bring them."

-Halling bowed slightly, but Teyla could see he didn't really accept her viewpoint.
+Halling bowed slightly, but Teyla could tell he didn't really accept her viewpoint.

 "Are we in danger?" one female voice asked.